MileTwo/riodemo/README.md

 ```

-Here is what it looked like in *Terminal-2* where we are displaying `rio ps --containers` Notice that the number of containers correspondes to the `SCALE` above:
+Here is what it looked like in *Terminal-2* where we are displaying `rio ps --containers` Notice that the number of containers corresponds to the `SCALE` above:

 ```bash
 # timestamp 1 - start load